Man sentenced to 40 years for hitting 11-year-old with car, then raping her

 Ward will be back in court in January, when he will face another rape charge in a different case.

-On top of that, investigators said discovered another potential victim of Ward’s, but right now, she doesn’t want to press charges because she is too afraid.
+On top of that, investigators discovered another potential victim of Ward's, but right now, she doesn't want to press charges because she is too afraid.